alexpolonsky/doswah.com/_posts/2014-06-07-the-fault-in-our-stars.md

 ### All The Feels

 The film's main characters: Hazel (Woodley) and Gus (Elgort) have great chemistry and their strong performances allow the viewer to really buy into their emotions and struggles.
-The characters attitudes towards life and death keep you strapped on an relentless two hour emotional roller-coaster.
-Throughout the entire film, the director utilizes lucid scene transitions, maneuvers with a coherent storytelling speed,  and executes the heart-warming (*and especially the heart-breaking*) segments of Hazel's narrative beautifully.
-I enjoy films that doesn't confuse you with parallel stories (like *Lord of the Rings* or *Star Wars*).
+The character's attitudes towards life and death is an emotional roller-coaster.
+Throughout the film, the director maneuvers with a linear and coherent story to capture the heart-warming (*and the heart-breaking*) moments of Hazel's narrative.
 <br><br>
-Unfortunately, I felt there were missing back stories or deeper meanings.
-In addition, there were minor hints in the story that made the ending predictable.
-After discussing with readers of the book, the movie did not accomplish sensitive themes the book did, so I now I have the desire to read the book (*one day*).
-The film unravels a romance between a girl living in the moment and a boy living in his dream.
-This formula: the struggling girl meets the perfect guy, is charmingly set up, but the film's heavy themes could have been expanded on for us who did not read the book to get a deeper understanding of the characters.
+I felt there were missing back stories for the main characters that could have helped the film.
+After discussing with the book-readers, the movie did not accomplish sensitive themes the book did, so I now I have the desire to read the popular book one day.
+<br><br>
+Back to my missing back story thought.
+In the unraveling of a romance between a girl living in the moment and a boy living in his dream; the formula: the struggling girl meets the perfect guy does not tackle the film's heavy themes of the side effects of dying.
 Why is Augustus the perfect guy from the beginning?
 But I stopped asking all these questions halfway through the movie because the balance of the film works so well.
 <br><br>
 The film works with light-hearted and entertaining scenes (*the virgin venn diagram XD*).
-These scenes were nice but the film thrives on not sugarcoating the awful obstacles the characters encounter.
-Above all, the moments that hit you were the enlightening scenes where you see gripping character growth: Hazel handling with herself when she meets her favorite author, Hazel's parents making their future life plans, and Augustus helping his friend Isaac in impactful way.
+Nonetheless, the moments that hit you were the enlightening character growth: Hazel handling with herself when she meets her favorite author, Hazel's parents making their future life plans, and Augustus helping his friend Isaac in impactful way.
 <br><br>
 ![Dinner]({{ site.url }}/images/TFIOS/dinner.jpg)
 {: .image-pull-left}